redramster/auto-subtitles-batch/README.md

-# Automated Subtitle Embedder for Windows
+# Automated Subtitle Embedder for Windows & MAC

 This project provides a batch script to automatically embed subtitles into videos using FFmpeg on Windows.